SpoorthiPai/ElectraDrive-UI/README.md

 # ElectraDrive-UI
-Tesla Clone Frontend project
+ElectraDrive Clone Frontend project

-# ElectraDrive – Tesla Clone (Frontend Application)
+# ElectraDrive – ElectraDrive Clone (Frontend Application)

-ElectraDrive is a Tesla-inspired full-stack web application that replicates the sleek and modern UI/UX of [tesla.com](https://www.tesla.com).
+ElectraDrive is a ElectraDrive-inspired full-stack web application that replicates the sleek and modern UI/UX of [ElectraDrive.com](https://www.ElectraDrive.com).
 Built using **React** for the frontend and **Java Spring Boot** for the backend, it demonstrates a modular approach to state management, routing, and backend API integration.

 ## LIVE SITE(using netlify) - https://electradrv.netlify.app

 ## Objective

-To design and build a responsive Tesla-style landing page that enables users to:
+To design and build a responsive ElectraDrive-style landing page that enables users to:

 - Seamlessly browse different car models.
 - Interact with UI elements like modals, hero sections, and headers.